xinnks/nuxt3-supabase-auth/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Supabase authentication example

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt 3](https://nuxt.com/docs/getting-started/introduction) and [Supabase](https://supabase.com/docs/guides/getting-started) docs to learn more.

+## Supabase

+After creating a Supabase project, rename the `.env.local` file to `.env` and fill in the required environmental variables as provided within the newly created Supabase project.

 ## Setup